Golden spiral for five golden circles and the golden section in the pentagon

 Early cellular development and the reductive decay of aging may not be equally responsive from start to finish; and the various stages of growth encounter environmental stresses as well as structural pressures of various kinds.

+It must be taken into account that swellings or initial structural deformations, even slight and not significant for the subject, can lead to increasingly consistent deviations with an increasing radius of a spiral, even more than in any trajectory.
 Natural differences and more or less perceptible disproportions mean that from a geometric point of view, the initial phase of development cannot be represented except with a curve starting from a minimum radius, in these images presumably around 20 pixels; and in any case the same organic tissue could not start with a radius =1.

-precisely on the 'Nautilus windows8' which, in addition to seeing the spiral collimate on the final stretch in which it previously reentered, justifies a slight settlement of the center at x=136 for a pitch of 0.44, even closer to 0.4 of the stellar spiral, which reasserts itself as the dominant in place of the rectangular 0.25, the only one generally proposed and adopted without actual reason.
+And here is indeed a clear improvement precisely on the 'Nautilus windows8' which, in addition to seeing the spiral collimate on the final stretch in which it previously reentered, justifies a slight settlement of the center at x=136 for a pitch of 0.44, even closer to 0.4 of the stellar spiral, which reasserts itself as the dominant in place of the rectangular 0.25, the only one generally proposed and adopted without actual reason.

 Someone among the more serious observers had already remarked it, but only to fall back on a concept of logarithmics, not sufficiently aware the extent of the Divine Proportion in the existent.
 Indeed, it is the golden ratio that rules the energetic expression of the creative Intelligence.